-the noise source owner, and special circumstances and physical conditions associated with the location of the noise source.
-As discussed in the Final Order on ASC, the approved routes in the ASC were derived from a lengthy siting process, much of which was directed by the BLM, in consultation with agencies, landowners, and affected counties.
-The routes in the ASC that Council approved were also constrained by factors related to the protection of resources under the EFSC standards.
+- 2 standard for the entirety of the transmission line because of conditions beyond the control of - 3 the noise source owner, and special circumstances and physical conditions associated with the - 4 location of the noise source.
+As discussed in the Final Order on ASC, the approved routes in the - 5 ASC were derived from a lengthy siting process, much of which was directed by the BLM, in - 6 consultation with agencies, landowners, and affected counties.
+The routes in the ASC that - 7 Council approved were also constrained by factors related to the protection of resources under 8 - the EFSC standards.
 These constraints included the following:

-- Federal land management agency requirements, including the federal land management plans governing many of the federal lands in the analysis area; - Input on route locations from local governments, counties, and landowners;301 - The transmission line route on lands managed by the Bureau of Land Management as issued in the BLM's Record of Decision (ROD); - Western Electricity Coordinating Council Common Corridor Criteria and prudent utility practice, including minimum separation distances from existing transmission lines to ensure reliability of facilities; - EFSC's Fish and Wildlife Habitat Standard, adopts the Oregon Department of Fish and Wildlife's habitat mitigation policy; which does not permit siting of an energy facility on lands designated Category 1 habitat and recommends avoidance and minimizing impacts to Greater Sage Grouse habitat; and - EFSC's Protected Area Standard, which does not permit siting of an energy facility in certain protected areas, such as parks, scenic waterways, and wildlife refuges, and certain federally designated areas, such as areas of critical environmental concern, wilderness areas, wild and scenic rivers, BLM Class I and U.S. Department of Agriculture, Forest Service Retention visual management areas, national monuments, and National Wildlife Refuges (NWRs).
+- Federal land management agency requirements, including the federal land management plans governing many of the federal lands in the analysis area; - Input on route locations from local governments, counties, and landowners;301 - The transmission line route on lands managed by the Bureau of Land Management as issued in the BLM's Record of Decision (ROD); - Western Electricity Coordinating Council Common Corridor Criteria and prudent utility practice, including minimum separation distances from existing transmission lines to ensure reliability of facilities; - EFSC's Fish and Wildlife Habitat Standard, adopts the Oregon Department of Fish and Wildlife's habitat mitigation policy; under the standard, an energy facility is not permitted on lands designated Category 1 habitat; the standard also requires avoidance and minimization of impacts to Greater Sage Grouse habitat; and - EFSC's Protected Area Standard, which does not permit siting of an energy facility in certain protected areas, such as parks, scenic waterways, and wildlife refuges, and certain federally designated areas, such as areas of critical environmental concern, wilderness areas, wild and scenic rivers, BLM Class I and U.S. Department of Agriculture, Forest Service Retention visual management areas, national monuments, and National Wildlife Refuges (NWRs).302

-In the Final Order on ASC, Council also found a variance from the DEQ Noise Rules was justified because strict compliance may result in substantial curtailment of operation of the facility (i.e. the facility could not be constructed and operated) and there are a lack of opportunities for an alternative facility that could help meet the certificate holder's obligations to provide service to its rate payers as a utility.303
+In the Final Order on ASC, Council also found a variance from the DEQ Noise Rules was justified because strict compliance may result in substantial curtailment of operation of the facility (i.e. the facility could not be constructed and operated) and there are a lack of opportunities for an alternative facility that could help meet the certificate holder's obligations to provide service to its rate payers as a utility.303 more than 41 identified NSR locations where exceedances could potentially occur.
+B2HAPPDoc31 Final Order on ASC and Attachment 2022-09-27, page 696; Final Order Attachment 6: Contested Case Order (CCO) as Amended and Adopted by Council, page 207-210.

-Because the certificate holder followed and applied the same methodologies that Council previously approved, and the basis, assumptions, and interpretations for the approval of the variance have not changed, the previously approved variance for the transmission line extends to the alternative routes proposed in RFA1, including findings associated with NSR 5010.
-Thus, Noise Control Condition 5 (Condition OPR-NC-02), which relates to the granted variance continues to apply to the certificate holder and would apply to routes proposed in RFA1.
+Because the certificate holder followed and applied the same methodologies that Council previously approved, and the basis, assumptions, and interpretations for the approval of the variance have not changed, the previously approved variance for the transmission line extends